-Stablecoins, for all intents and purposes, are cryptocurrencies that exist on blockchains, the only apparent difference being the fact that stablecoins act like fiat currencies.
-A stablecoin might represent the value of a physical currency like the US dollar, or even the price of valuable physical assets, like gold.
+Stablecoins, for all intents and purposes, are cryptocurrencies that exist on blockchains.
+The only apparent difference being the fact that stablecoins act like fiat currencies.
+A stablecoin might represent the value of a physical currency like the US dollar, or physical assets, like gold.
 They are advocated by reserve assets/currencies, and their primary goal is to offer price stability.
 Currently, most stablecoins exist as tokens on the Ethereum blockchain.

 Why Do We Need Stablecoins?

-What’s great about stablecoins is that they possess the better features of both crypto and fiat currencies, so they allow you to connect with the crypto world, all the while enjoying the benefits of fiat money.
-Let’s take a look at some key characteristics that make stablecoins essential:
+What’s great about stablecoins is that they possess the better features of both crypto and fiat currencies.
+They allow you to connect with the crypto world, all the while enjoying the benefits of fiat money.
+Let’s take a look at some key characteristics that make them essential:

 - With stablecoins, transactions happen fast, all the while maintaining security and the privacy of the counterparties, like with cryptocurrencies.

-- Since the value of cryptocurrencies aren’t tied to any assets to keep them grounded, the prices of cryptocurrencies are ever volatile and unpredictable, dropping or soaring in the blink of an eye.
-This characteristic of cryptos can be bothersome, especially when sending, receiving, or storing money because you have little idea about their future value.
+- Since the value of cryptocurrencies aren’t tied to any assets, their prices are ever volatile and unpredictable.
+This characteristic can be bothersome, especially when sending, receiving, or storing money because you have little idea about their future value.
 That’s where stablecoins come into play.
-Stablecoins are backed by reserves/underlying assets that act as collaterals and keep them tethered.
+They are backed by reserves/underlying assets that act as collaterals and keep them tethered.
 So the prices aren’t subjected to the wild fluctuations regular crypto prices suffer from.

 - When you use stablecoins for transactions, you pay the lowest possible transaction fees regardless of the transfer amount.
 You can send any amount to anyone at any corner of the world without any intermediaries and for really low transaction charges.